 What is Micro-segmentation?
 Improving Network Security by Reducing the Attack Surface

-Micro-segmentation is a network security technique that allows security architects to divide networks into multiple, smaller-sized segments, down to the individual workload level.
+Micro-segmentation is a network security technique that allows security architects to divide networks into multiple, smaller-sized segments, down to the individual workload level , working with each workload to secure them individually.
 Each individual segment or groups of segments can be managed via customized security policies.

 How Does Micro-Segmentation Help?